CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Analysis.md

 of freedom close to 8 that is not reasonable for representing a seasonal pattern.

-But as we resuced the dimensionality of the smoothers, we got increasingly low predictive ability, and signs that the dimensionality of the smoother was too low.
+But as we reduced the dimensionality of the smoothers, we got increasingly low predictive ability, and signs that the dimensionality of the smoother was too low.
 The effect is that it is unclear whether to retail the smoother or